kolesovasonya/kolesovasonya/README.md

 I'm Sonya and I turn designs into real websites.
 <br>
-My magic wands: HTML, SCSS/Kit, JavaScript.
-BEM, Prepros, Sublime Text 3
+My magic wands: HTML5, CSS3, SCSS/Kit, JavaScript(jQuery), BEM.
 <br>
 if your Dobby needs some socks - you're welcome to the world of code and lots of coffee.
 <br>